Experiencing post-vacation blues? It’s a common phenomenon.

 Whatever your age or circumstances, the anticipation of a long-awaited spring or summer vacation is filled with excitement.
 Compared to winter getaways when people tend to be saddled with obligations to family and friends, summer holidays are more likely to be carefree.

-However, one inherent drawback of all getaways are that they’re time-limited: After the surge in energy and mood associated with planning and taking a vacation, there’s the inevitable letdown afterwards.
+However, one inherent drawback of all getaways is that they’re time-limited: After the surge in energy and mood associated with planning and taking a vacation, there’s the inevitable letdown afterward: post-vacation blues.

 Before you go